-Point Given was sired by a Derby winner, won three Grade 1 races going in and looked much the best in each.
-He had the speed figures, the breeding, the connections, and was a big horse who it seemed would improve running a longer distance.
-But Point Given, at 9/5 odds, could only finish fifth, coming up empty in the stretch.
+Point Given was sired by a Derby winner, won three Grade 1 races going in and looked by far the best in each.
+He had the speed figures, the breeding, the connections and was a big horse who it seemed would improve running a longer distance.
+But Point Given, at 9/5 odds, would only finish fifth, coming up empty in the stretch.
 No Derby horse has had shorter odds since.

 With the scratch of Art Collector, who looked to be the No. 2 betting favorite, Tiz The Law’s morning line odds are set at 3/5.
 Those are the shortest odds in the Derby since Spectacular Bid won at the same 3/5 in 1978.

 Sept.
 4 update: Both King Guillermo and Finnick the Fierce have scratched.
 That leaves the first 16-horse Derby field since Funny Cide (trained by Tiz the Law’s trainer, Barclay Tagg) won in 2003.

 Television coverage of the 2020 Kentucky Derby and its full day of racing will run 2:30 to 7 p.m.
 Saturday, Sept.
 5, on NBC.
 Post time for the race is set for 6:50 p.m.
 It is Race 13 on the day’s 14-race card.
 No fans will be admitted.